 Clauses in the terms and conditions of your site or app.
 Could any topic be more boring?
 Well, snap to Sparky.
 Today, we take a look at the value of including an arbitration clause in the terms and conditions for your online properties.
 Specifically, how this collection of legalese language can save your bacon in a worst-case scenario.

 The terms for your online property acts as a contract with your users.
 When drafted correctly, the language in the terms can discourage lawsuits against your business, particularly massive lawsuits.
 The mandatory arbitration clause is key.
 To understand why, we need to look back to the olden days – 2010.

 In 2010, the law of the land was relatively clear.
 Evil businesses [that would be you and me] could not force poor, defenseless consumers who could barely put two thoughts together into arbitration hearings to settle legal disputes.
 Nearly every state had passed laws on the topic and, well, it was verboten, but things were about to change.

 In 2011, the United States Supreme Court decided to hear a case known as AT&T Mobility vs. Concepcion.
 The issue at the heart of the matter was, you guessed it, whether businesses could force consumers to arbitrate disputes.
 Although the law on consumer arbitration had been settled for 80 years or so, the makeup of the Supreme Court had evolved from a liberal majority to a conservative majority by a 5-4 count.
 Liberal justices tend to be more consumer-friendly while conservative justices tend to favor businesses.
 Consumer arbitration was ripe for review.

 The Supreme Court took a good long look at all the published opinions on business-consumer arbitration issues that had been handed down the last 80 years, rolled them into a metaphorical ball, and tossed them in the circular filing cabinet.
-The Court ruled that state law on the topic was preempted by the Federal Arbitration Act of 1925 preempts state law on arbitration issues.
+The Court ruled that the Federal Arbitration Act of 1925 preempts state law on arbitration issues.
 Under the Act, businesses could force consumers to arbitrate disputes as well as [and this is important] waive the right to participate in class-action lawsuits.